 In 2010, the Staff for Life Helicopter Service added advanced terrain avoidance systems and night vision goggles to its ASTAR aircraft to improve safety and visibility during night transports.

-The newest helicopter in the Staff for Life fleet went into service Oct.
+The newest twin engine helicopter in the Staff for Life fleet went into service Oct.
 31, 2012.
 The MD-902 is equipped with the latest medical equipment, including in-flight cardiac monitoring, mobile blood testing and ultrasound, as well as state-of-the-art aviation equipment, including night vision and autopilot for the helicopter pilots.
+This aircraft is also IFR capable which allows the team to respond to patients in some weather situations not possible with VFR flight.

 The new black-and-gold helicopter was on public view Oct.
 31, 2012, at a reception celebrating the 30th anniversary of the Staff for Life Helicopter Service at University Hospital.